alexrem1/CyclePlanet_DjangoProject/README.md

 ### Media

-All landing page images and favicon - used have been displayed with the permisson of Blindside-Brewing.
+All landing page images have been sourced from https://unsplash.com/

 Favicon – created using https://www.freelogodesign.org/

 ### Acknowledgments

-I would like to thank everyone involved in, especially my mentor Sandeep Aggarwal and the Code Insitute Tutors for both their invaluable feedback.
+I would like to thank everyone involved in this project and I can't thank you all enough.